mattermost/docs/source/deployment/ssl-client-certificate.rst

-SSL Client Certificate Setup
+SSL Client Certificate Setup (Beta)
 ==================================================

-Follow these steps to configure SSL client certificates for your browser, Mattermost Desktop Apps on Windows, Mac and Linux, and the Mattermost Classic Apps on iOS and Android.
+Follow these steps to configure SSL client certificates for your browser and the Mattermost Desktop Apps on Windows, Mac and Linux.
+SSL client certificates are not yet supported on the Mattermost mobile apps.

 Before you begin, follow the `official guides to install Mattermost <https://docs.mattermost.com/guides/administrator.html#installing-mattermost>`_ on your system, including NGINX configuration as a proxy with SSL and HTTP/2, and a valid SSL certificate such as Let's Encrypt.